coder7475/blog-client/README.md

 2. Banner: Hero Section = Text + Image [Done]
 3. Recent Blog Posts:
     1. Show 6 blog Post
-        1. Each blog has a title, image, short description, category, details button and wishlist button
+        1. Each blog has a title, image, short description, category, details button and wishlist button [Done]
         2. Clicking wishlist button will add the blog on wishlist
         3. Details button will take to Blog Details Page
         4. Add time of posting into database with current time